Military Science (Army ROTC)

 Army ROTC offers scholarships for four, three and two years.
 Most four-year scholarships are awarded on a nationwide competitive basis to U.S. citizens who will be entering college as freshmen.
 Four-year scholarship applications are available from June 1 to January 10 of the High School senior year.
 Four-year scholarship applications can be obtained by applying online at http://goarmy.com/rotc.

 Some four, three, and two-year scholarships are awarded competitively to students who are already enrolled in college.
 Students who attend CIET before entering the two-year program may also compete for two-year scholarships while at camp.
-Four, three, and two-year scholarships are available for active duty Army enlisted personnel on a competitive basis.
+Four, three, and two-year scholarships are also available for active duty Army enlisted personnel through the Green to Gold program.

 Four-year scholarship recipients incur a military obligation at the beginning of their sophomore year.
 Three and two-year scholarship recipients incur an obligation concurrently with the commencement of their scholarship benefits.
 After commissioning and graduation, Army ROTC scholarship recipients serve in the military.
 The eight year service obligation can be done in the Active Army, Army National Guard, or Army Reserve.